We'd like to

 political appointee at the Commerce Department.

-- Huang, a former U.S. representative of the Asian conglomerate
+Huang, a former U.S. representative of the Asian

-Lippo Group, despite assertions of having avoided any contact with any Commerce
+conglomerate Lippo Group, despite assertions of having avoided any contact with

 conflict-of-interest laws by joining the administration's Indonesia